What SLPs and Parents Need to Know About Gravitational Insecurity in ASD

 If you see kids with gravitational insecurity but don’t feel confident in knowing how to help the child, you can:

-Ask the child’s OT so that you can learn more about what the child can or can’t tolerate in sessions, if there is something special (if anything) you should be doing in your sessions to address it, and ways that you can help the child feel secure during your session activities.
+Ask the child’s OT so that you can learn more about what the child can or can’t tolerate, if there is something special (if anything) you can be doing to address it, and ways that you can help the child feel secure during movement activities.

-Choose activities in your session that are going to keep the child feeling safe and secure.
-You can leave the movement activities up to the OT, and instead choose activities in which the child can keep their body on or close to the ground.
+Choose activities that are going to keep the child feeling safe and secure.
+You can leave the movement activities up to the child's OT, and instead choose activities in which the child can keep their body on or close to the ground.

 Jessie Ginsburg, M.S., CCC-SLP is the founder and CEO of Pediatric Therapy Playhouse in Los Angeles, and the creator of ASD from the Inside Out, an online course for SLPs working with young autistic children.